nwcourses/nwcourses.github.io/COM620/week1.md

 };
 ```
 What is this doing?
+- `mode` can be either `development` or `production`.
+This impacts upon the
+amount of minifying that takes place (less in development, more in production;
+debugging is easier with an unminified bundle)
 - We specify the application's entry point (the JavaScript file where your
 application starts running) as `./index.js` (`index.js` in the current folder).
 This means you can run Webpack with